pyeventsourcing/eventsourcing/docs/topics/process.rst

     )

-Fifteen orders will processed by the system altogether, five in each pipeline.
+Fifteen orders will be processed by the system altogether, five in each pipeline.

 .. code:: python